 THE MAN WITH THE GOLDEN ARM

-A dark tale for the silver screen in the 1950s, this noir-style drama stars Frank Sinatra as a drug addict who goes clean while in prison, then struggles to stay that way once he gets out.
+A dark tale for the silver screen in the 1950s, this film noir-style drama stars Frank Sinatra as a drug addict who goes clean while in prison, then struggles to stay that way once he gets out.

 ANATOMY OF A MURDER